Nueces Juvenile Board Plan

 In accordance with the Texas Fair Defense Act and Sec.
 51.101 of the Texas Family Code (Appointment of Counsel Plan), the Juvenile Board of Nueces County adopts the following plan to govern the process of appointing attorneys to represent indigent juveniles.
 The Juvenile Board designates the Sitting Juvenile Court Judge (hereinafter, "Judge") as the Coordinator who is responsible for the following:

 3. An attorney shall submit by October 15th each year a statement that describes the percentage of the attorney's practice time that was dedicated to work based on appointments accepted in this county for adult criminal cases and juvenile delinquency cases for the prior 12 months that begins on October 1 and ends on September 30.
-The report must be submitted through (1) the online form to the Texas Indigent Defense Commission OR (2) the form prescribed by the Texas Indigent Defense Commission to the court administration office in the county.
+The report must be submitted through (1) the online form to the Texas Indigent Defense Commission.

 Review financial statements of families to determine eligibility for appointment of counsel;